fluffypony/jevrand/README.md

 [2] 738: approved.
 Jev has no objection.
 ```

 Those verdicts illustrate the output format; Jev makes the actual decisions.
-The accepted candidate appears once, at the end.
-Each line is flushed immediately, including when you pipe the output.
+With `--count`, approvals appear among the rejections until jevrand reaches the requested total.
+The last verdict of a successful run is an approval.
+Each candidate appears once, and each line is flushed immediately, including when you pipe the output.
 Decimal output retains the requested number of places for every candidate.

-With `--json`, generation writes JSON Lines: one result object per candidate, with the approved candidate last.
-Each object includes `reasons`, `explanation`, and the attempt count.
+With `--json`, generation writes JSON Lines: one result object per candidate.
+Each object includes `reasons`, `explanation`, and the attempt count across the whole run.
+The format stays the same with `--count`; there is no final array or summary.
 A check writes one result object.
 JSON numbers do not retain trailing zeros.

 Exit codes:

-- `0`: Approval, the reason catalogue, help, or version information.
+- `0`: All requested numbers approved, an approved check, the reason catalogue, help, or version information.
 - `1`: A rejected check or exhausted attempts.
 - `2`: An input, configuration, provider, or response error.
 - `130`: Ctrl-C.